Provost’s Initiative on Teaching Advancement (PITA)

 - To seek broad participation from the many disciplines across campus.

-- To increase visibility of teaching excellence, enhancement, and innovation across and beyond the campus community.
+- To increase visibility of teaching excellence, enhancement, innovation, and assessment across and beyond the campus community.

 Any college, school, department, instructional unit, or working group representing more than one academic unit may apply, as may any individual instructional staff member.
 Each proposal must be endorsed by the appropriate unit executive officer(s).
 Multi-unit proposals should designate a lead administrative unit (see below).

 Grants are for a one-year period.
-Four grants of $7,500 are available to be awarded in FY17.
+Grants of $7,500 will be awarded.

 Budgeted items may include a mixture of resources needed to complete the project, including graduate assistant support, materials and supplies, travel support, and discretionary funds.